 - Cost per Click (CPC) Bid (If PPC Keywords)

-The higher the keyword difficulty score, which means it’s harder to rank for particular keyword or keyword phrase on SERP.
+The higher the keyword difficulty score, which means it’s harder to rank for a particular keyword or keyword phrase on SERP.

-In fact, Keyword Difficulty score is a metric from 0 to 100.
+In fact, the Keyword Difficulty score is a metric from 0 to 100.
 So, you can understand the possibility of ranking for any keyword by finding out its keyword difficulty.

 How do you find low competitive keywords?

 It is not easy to find the most moderate competitive keywords in most cases.
 But, after several searches, you could definitely find some top-notch keywords that aren’t competitive.

 There are a few ways to find minimum competition keywords.
 Some of them are;

 - Keywords research

 - Google News

 - Webmaster Tools search queries data